AdaCore/gnatstudio/docs/users_guide/intro.rst

   GNATcoverage (for the coverage of your code) and CodePeer and Spark (to analyze your code).
-In most cases, it provides graphical rendering of their output, often integrated with the editor itself so the information is available where you need it.
+In most cases, it provides graphical rendering of their output, often integrated with the editor itself so the information is available where and when you need it.

 * Fully customizable (:ref:`Customizing_and_Extending_GPS`)

   GPS provides an extensive Python API, allowing you to customize existing features or easily develop your own new plug-ins.
-Simpler customization can be done through one of the numerous preferences or local settings.
+Simpler customization can be done through the numerous preferences and local settings.